baznamit/Snake-Game-with-Python/README.md

 # Snake-Game-with-python

-An interative Snake Game developed by using Turtle module and Object Oriented Programming(OOP.
+An interative Snake Game developed by using Turtle module and Object Oriented Programming(OOP).